-Graduate student fellowships are an important part of the PCC, and are awarded to highly qualified students interested or involved in interdisciplinary climate research.
-Traditionally, fellowships are awarded to incoming students in one of the PCC core departments of Atmospheric Science, Earth and Space Science and Oceanography.
-Recipients are selected by the home departments with PCC representation, and offered as part of the admissions process.
+Graduate student fellowships are an important part of the PCC, with 9 months of support awarded to highly qualified students interested or involved in interdisciplinary climate research.
+Traditionally, fellowships are awarded to one incoming student who has applied for admission to Atmospheric Sciences, Earth and Space Sciences of Oceanography.
+Recipients are selected by these home departments with PCC representation, and offered as part of the admissions process.

 UW IGERT Program on Ocean Change (iPOC)- The UW iPOC provides graduate student training in interdisciplinary approaches to the study of ocean change.
 The program is supported by NSF and provides to each trainee an annual stipend of $30,000 plus $10,500 for tuition and fees for a period of two years.
 Additional funds may be available to assist in the support of research and for international experiences.